 Cut the blossom ends off the pickles.
 I hate biting into a bit of stem so I cut off the stem ends as well.
 This also makes them fit nicely in the jar!
 This is the time to decide if you want whole pickles, or slices or wedges.
 Cut them however you want them.
 Whole will stay crisp longer but if I know I'm going to use them up fast, I sometimes cut them in 4ths.

 Goof alert!
 I usually mix all my brine and spices into a large crock (below) so I threw everything into the pitcher for this tutorial.
 This was my first run with these smaller jars and I didn't use all the brine, leaving me to scoop and scrape the garlic out of the pitcher and into the jar after the fact.
 You can see the spices in the brine in the pitcher.
 Ignore that, put your spices in the jar!
 The smaller jar probably would have been fine with half the spices and garlic, but having twice as much didn't hurt.
 Luckily, we love garlic in our house!
 If you don't have a mason jar or a big crock, any large plastic or glass container will work, a big cookie jar, or a food grade bucket from a fast food joint.
 A wide top is useful, so you can more easily submerge the cucumbers.
 This glass crock was under $10.
 I think it came from Old Time Pottery or Garden Ridge.
+Pack the cucumbers into the jar.
+It helps if you can wedge them in enough that they don't float around too much, but you want them loose enough that the brine can get in and around all the cukes.

 Right before my craving for pickles, my hubby bought a set of "Pickl-it" fermenting jars.
 I figured this was a great opportunity to try them out.
 They come with a glass dunk'r, to hold the food under the brine (visible below) and a nifty airlock to keep anything unwanted out of the jar, including oxygen, while allowing fermentation gasses to bubble off.
 In the past, I've had issues with yeast or other less desirable things growing in my pickles, with the pickl-it airlock, I had none of that! (and they didn't pay me to say that, or give me swag...though I'm not opposed to swag!)